Stevens and No. 22 Colorado State host UNLV - WTOP News

 Las Vegas; Saturday, 8 p.m.
 EST

-BOTTOM LINE: No. 22 Colorado State visits the UNLV Rebels after Isaiah Stevens scored 20 points in Colorado State’s 68-66 loss to the New Mexico Lobos.
+BOTTOM LINE: No. 22 Colorado State takes on the UNLV Rebels after Isaiah Stevens scored 20 points in Colorado State’s 68-66 loss to the New Mexico Lobos.

-The Rebels are 8-4 on their home court.
-UNLV ranks seventh in the MWC in rebounding averaging 33.6 rebounds.
-Luis Rodriguez paces the Rebels with 6.6 boards.
+The Rebels have gone 8-4 at home.
+UNLV is sixth in the MWC with 14.0 assists per game led by Dedan Thomas Jr. averaging 5.8.

-The Rams are 8-6 in MWC play.
-Colorado State ranks fourth in the MWC allowing 67.9 points while holding opponents to 43.2% shooting.
+The Rams have gone 8-6 against MWC opponents.
+Colorado State ranks third in college basketball with 18.9 assists per game led by Stevens averaging 7.4.

 UNLV makes 47.1% of its shots from the field this season, which is 3.9 percentage points higher than Colorado State has allowed to its opponents (43.2%).
-Colorado State scores 8.8 more points per game (77.5) than UNLV allows to opponents (68.7).
+Colorado State scores 8.8 more points per game (77.5) than UNLV gives up to opponents (68.7).

-Stevens is shooting 47.2% from beyond the arc with 1.9 made 3-pointers per game for the Rams, while averaging 16.3 points and 7.4 assists.
-Joel Scott is shooting 61.0% and averaging 13.2 points over the past 10 games for Colorado State.
+Stevens is scoring 16.3 points per game and averaging 3.1 rebounds for the Rams.
+Joel Scott is averaging 13.2 points and 6.4 rebounds over the last 10 games for Colorado State.

 LAST 10 GAMES: Rebels: 7-3, averaging 70.3 points, 32.4 rebounds, 11.8 assists, 4.2 steals and 3.8 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 66.8 points per game.